 Grass Valley USA, LLC, Grass Valley Canada and their subsidiaries and affiliates ("Grass Valley", "we", "our", or "us") respect your right to privacy.
-The Grass Valley group is made up of numerous individual companies.
-For a full list of our office locations please click here.
+The Grass Valley group is made up of numerous individual companies each of which may act as a data controller in relation to the processing activities described below.
+A "data controller" is an organization that decides why and how your personal information is processed.
+Whenever dealing with one of our companies, that particular Grass Valley company will be the data controller.
+A list of the subsidiaries and affiliates which currently form part of the Grass Valley group is available upon request.
 Whenever dealing with one of our companies, the relevant Grass Valley company is the data controller in relation to the processing activities described below.
-A "data controller" is an organization that decides why and how your personal information is processed.
 Where this policy refers to "Grass Valley", "we", "our", or "us" below, unless it mentions otherwise, it’s referring to the particular company that is the controller of your personal information.

 This Privacy Notice explains who we are, how we collect, share and use personal information about you, and how you can exercise your privacy rights.

 This Privacy Notice does not apply to information about our employees as well as data processing by other companies who may collect and use your personal information to offer relevant online advertisements to you (including advertisements about our products and services).

 If you have any questions or concerns about our use of your personal information, then please contact us using the contact details provided at the bottom of this Privacy Notice.

 For more information about Grass Valley, please see the "About Us" section of our Websites at https://www.grassvalley.com/about.

 We recommend that you read this Privacy Notice in full to ensure you are fully informed.
 However, if you only want to access a particular section of this Privacy Notice, then you can click on the relevant link below to jump to that section.